oatlog/oatlog/doc/planning_report/main.typ

 fn add((/* known */), (/* unknown */)) -> (/* known */);
 ```

-Obviously, this is just subtraction which a user could write for themselves, but for the
+Obviously, this is just subtraction which a user could just write for themselves.
+Nevertheless, for the
 backend this opens up more possible query plans.

 We find primitive collections to be conceptually complex, but to give an idea of how this could be